 Departments, programs, and centers are eligible to apply for an Extended Artist Engagement Grant.

 What does the grant support?

-This grant opportunity is intended to bring an emerging or mid-career artist to Penn as as a Fellow, Artist in Residence, Curator in Residence or Professor of Practice within a department, program or center, for up to two years.
+This grant opportunity is intended to bring an emerging or mid-career artist to Penn as as a Fellow, Artist in Residence, or Curator in Residence within a department, program or center, for up to two years.
 The proposed artist’s responsibilities may be determined by the applicant and their collaborating partner(s), but may include: courses, workshops, studios or seminars, advising, mentoring, independent study, presentations to the Penn community, exhibitions, performances, programming and/or other forms of public engagement.

 One Extended Artist Engagement Grant will be awarded each year to support activities taking place within the following two academic years.
 Proposals must contain a combination of curricular and public-facing programmatic components to be considered.

 Up to $40,000 will be given, in total, to be used within two years.
 The applying department, program, or center must agree to manage the grant funds if an application is successful.

 The Sachs Program for Arts Innovation is no longer receiving inquiries for its 2020 grant cycle.
 Our annual grants process will reopen in the fall of 2020.
 Please sign up for our newsletter to stay informed.

 Applications for the Extended Artist Engagement Grant will be evaluated by The Sachs Program Advisory Board.
 Deliberations will be driven by The Sachs Program’s priorities, and will take into account the criteria.
 Decisions will be made in April 2020.